MIC: Model-agnostic Integrated Cross-channel Recommenders: Introduction

 \section{Introduction}

 In this era of information explosion, recommendation services have emerged to match various products with diverse users efficiently.
 As shown in Figure~\ref{fig:recommender}, the matching stage providing the retrieved items list to the ranking stage is the cornerstone and the bottleneck of a typical two-stage industrial recommender system.
-Figure~\ref{fig:crosschannel} depicts the commonly used retrieval channels: \textit{1)} U2I: Directly recommend items to users. \textit{2)} I2I: Recommend similar items. \textit{3)} U2U: Retrieve similar users. \textit{4)} U2U2I: Recommend items that similar users like based on user-based collaborative filtering. \textit{5)} U2I2I: Recommend similar items based on item-based collaborative filtering In this scenario, it is vital to efficiently model user preferences over items to retrieve from large-scale candidate pools; thus, multi-channel retrieval, which efficiently mixes the diversified retrieved items, is a natural and indispensable approach.
+Figure~\ref{fig:crosschannel} depicts the commonly used retrieval connected paths: \textit{1)} U2I: Directly recommend items to users. \textit{2)} I2I: Recommend similar items. \textit{3)} U2U: Retrieve similar users. \textit{4)} U2U2I: Recommend items that similar users like based on user-based collaborative filtering. \textit{5)} U2I2I: Recommend similar items based on user interaction history and similar items.
+These paths finally depict the commonly retrieval channels: \textbf{U2U} (by U2U2I path), \textbf{U2I} (by U2I path) and \textbf{I2I} (by U2I2I path).
+In this scenario, it is vital to efficiently model user preferences over items to retrieve from large-scale candidate pools; thus, multi-channel retrieval, which efficiently mixes the diversified retrieved items, is a natural and indispensable approach.